• My Story

 Pallet planters are excellent since they keep everything aligned.
 Exposed and stacked, you can create a great layered herb garden.
 Or you can use them underneath your soil areas as a guide for keeping your plants in line.

-You can get pallets from DIY stores and garden centres, and many will let you take them for free or for less than the cost of a coffee.
+You can get pallets from DIY stores, garden centres or a landscape center and many will let you take them for free or for less than the cost of a coffee.

 Mistakes to Avoid